willroberts/rogue-spear-2020/README.md

 To test things out, enter a Terrorist Hunt scenario in the Training mode.

-#### Common Issues

-* If your video resolution extends beyond your window boundaries, try a 4:3 resolution like 1152x864 instead.
-* If you are on a laptop which has a trackpad, your cursor may not work in-game.
-Haven't found a solution for this yet.

 ### Urban Operations

 Urban Ops is the only expansion which is not a standalone game.
 It has a shorter install process: